vegaprotocol/specs/specs/0044-lp-mechanics.md

 Accepted if all of the following are true:
 - [ ] The participant has sufficient collateral in their general account to meet the size of their nominated commitment amount, as specified in the transaction.
 - [ ] The participant has sufficient collateral in their general account to also meet the margins required to support the orders generated from their commitment.
 - [ ] The market is in a state that accepts new liquidity provision [market lifecycle spec](./0043-market-lifecycle.md).
-- [ ] The nominated fee amount is greater than or equal to zero and less than the maximum level set by a network parameter (1maximum-liquidity-fee-factor-level`)
+- [ ] The nominated fee amount is greater than or equal to zero and less than the maximum level set by a network parameter (`maximum-liquidity-fee-factor-level`)
 - [ ] There is a set of valid buy/sell liquidity provision orders aka "buy shape" and "sell shape" (see [MM orders spec](./0038-liquidity-provision-order-type.md)).

 Invalid if any of the following are true: